Credit: NASA Marshall Space Flight Center

 If Air Force officials know how long OTV-4 is going to last, they're not saying.

 "The X-37B is designed for an on-orbit duration of 270 days," Hoyler said.
 "Longer missions have been demonstrated.
-As with previous missions, the actual duration will depend on test objectives, on-orbit vehicle performance and conditions at the landing facility."
+As with previous missions, the actual duration will depend on test objectives, on-orbit vehicle performance

 The secrecy surrounding the X-37B and its payloads has fueled speculation in some quarters that the vehicle could be a space weapon of some sort.
 But Air Force officials have repeatedly refuted that notion.